 Therefore, in seeking to design and implement the most precise and individualized treatment plans possible, the first step must be to make the most precise diagnosis possible, being careful to take into consideration all different aspects that may be working as factors.
 Our thorough medical evaluation is an integral step of this process to make sure that we make all possible considerations in the teens’ treatment plans, and don’t overlook or miss any present symptoms or conditions.
 This medical knowledge and understanding can serve to help us treat symptoms and aspects of the illness thoroughly, but without over-treating.
 For instance, in teens with certain medical needs or conditions, there might be medications that could exacerbate the symptoms already present or perhaps not work as effectively.
 In other cases, we can implement a nutrition program to complement the teens’ medication, in order to help support any side effects or disruption that may be caused from the introduction of the new substance.
 And in still other cases, through the medical evaluation, we might discover that medical factors are contributing to the mental health symptoms, and therefore, take action to address the medical side of things in order to more thoroughly address the underlying issues at work.

 Though from one perspective, the myriad factors and aspects at play in determining and treating a teen’s overall well-being can seem overwhelming, we see these avenues as exciting, in their comprehensive ability for us to address illness.
-The more factors and considerations we can make in diagnosis, the more possibilities we have in treatment, which allows us to design treatment plans that are individualized according to the teen.
+The more factors and considerations we can make in medical evaluation, the more possibilities we have in treatment, which allows us to design treatment plans that are individualized according to the teen.
 In working with teens during treatment to recover from and grow beyond their current struggles, we want to empower teens to be as capable as possible to make and sustain those positive changes, in every aspect of their lives.
 Encouraging, teaching, and supporting their physical health is one fundamental aspect of their overall well-being, and therefore, also a fundamental aspect of the treatment we provide.